rampall/bee-docker-utils/bee/ultra-light-node/README.md

-# How to run Bee in Ultra-Light mode with Docker Compose
+# How to run Bee in Ultra-Light mode with docker compose

 ## Github